 Please refer to the SAI and Application form for the instructions.

-The policy regarding reissue repurchased of units, includina maximum the extent. the manner of reissue, the entity (the scheme or AMC) involved in the same.
+reissue of repurchased units, including maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.

-Units once redeemed will be extinguished and will not be reissued.
+The policy regarding Units once redeemed will be extinguished and will not be reissued.